MaptimeSEA/maptimesea.github.io/_posts/2014-11-05-web-map-intro.markdown

 <p class="collapse-button">More about map tiles</p>
 <div class="collapse">
-  <p>Something about how tiles are created, and a nod to vector tiles.</p>
+  <p>The Mapbox <a href="https://www.mapbox.com/foundations/how-web-maps-work/" target="_blank">"How do webmaps work?"</a> writeup is really great.
+They explain how tiles are created and why they are great.
+It's important to note that making a map with tiles isn't the only way to do it either.
+Take a look at <a href="http://d3js.org">d3js.org</a> to learn about vector-based web cartography.</p>
 </div>

 ## Data